lindsaykwardell/natural-order/Readme.md

 <a id="/migration"></a>&nbsp;

 ## Migration

+### 2.x

+There are two major changes in version 2.
+First, the default import is now using ESM instead of CommonJS.
+If you are using `natural-order` in an environment that requires CommonJS, you will need to directly import `natural-order/dist/natural-order.umd.js`.

+Second, due to the focus being immutable sorting of values, I've removed the `naturalSort` method.
+While it was convenient to plug into the standard `array.sort` function, it did not maintain the immutability the main function provides.
+You will need to migrate to using `naturalOrder` directly.
+### 1.x

 All options from verion 0.3.0 are still available with the new API.
 Alternatively, if you prefer the old syntax, it is still available, but you will need to call `.sort()` still.